Start by clicking on "Fill out the template"

 A Manufacturing and Supply Contract is an agreement between a manufacturer or supplier and a buyer for the manufacture and sale of goods.
 A manufacturer or supplier is the party that produces and sells goods or products to the buyer.
 The manufacturer can be an individual or an organization.
 The buyer is the party that orders or purchases the goods from the supplier.

-This document is used when a buyer wants to engage the services of a manufacturer to produce certain goods according to the buyer's specifications.
-For example, a prospective buyer can contract a product manufacturer to produce blenders and the buyer will provide the design, colour and voltage of the blender.
+This document is used when a party wants to buy goods (usually in large quantity) directly from the manufacturer or supplier of the products.
+The supplier will be expected to deliver the goods requested according to the buyer's specifications.
+For example, a prospective buyer place an order for 1000 units of portable blenders.
+In this agreement, the buyer will specify the design, colour and voltage of the blender.
 In other words, the buyer provides the intellectual property which will be used to produce the goods, while the supplier does the actual production.
 Goods that can be manufactured under this contract are tangible goods, such as machines, equipment, furniture, phones, laptops, refrigerators and other electronics.

 This agreement outlines the terms and conditions for the manufacture and sale of the goods.
 This include, but not limited to, the description of the goods that will be manufactured, the design or specifications of the goods, shipment and delivery of the goods, the supplier's warranties, insurance, and term and termination of the contract.